AN INCOMPLETE HISTORY OF BREWIN’ – PART ONE

 Gamebooks (along with role playing games) made me the writer I am today.
 The last third of my first published novel Evermore: An Introduction is a choose-your-own-adventure, my second novel The Dark Horde has one of the characters; a nine-year-old boy; fighting the werewolf in The Warlock of Firetop Mountain, and of course, my latest work Infinite Universe is a fully fledged digital gamebook that is more than a little influenced by my favourite gamebooks of old.

-(To be continued in Part Two!)
+(Continued in Part Two!)